keffadi/The-tuto/python_django/quick_guide.md

 TUPLEs, SETs and BOOLEANs
 ```
 my_tuple = (1, "ok", "olivier")  # is immutable, can't be modify
-thisset = {"apple", "banana", "cherry"}    # You cannot access items in a set by referring to an index, unordered.
+thisset = {"apple", "banana", "cherry"}    #You cant access items in a set by referring to an index, ''unordered''. bracket as Dict, take unique element, cant take two same item
 Boolean are just true or false

 my_tuple = (1, "ok", "olivier")